-1. To become a student of WIT, individuals must be fully registered on a programme of study.
-WIT does not consider an applicant to be a student until they have fully completed the registration process.
+1. To become a student of SETU Waterford, individuals must be fully registered on a programme of study.
+SETU Waterford does not consider an applicant to be a student until they have fully completed the registration process.

-A CAO or direct entry applicant is not considered to be student solely on the basis of an offer of a place in WIT and/or acceptance of such an offer.
-All offers are subject to the regulations of the Institute.
+A CAO or direct entry applicant is not considered to be a student solely on the basis of an offer of a place in SETU Waterford and/or acceptance of such an offer.
+All offers are subject to the regulations of the University.

-2. Registration must take place at the times and manner specified by WIT.
+2. Registration must take place at the times and manner specified by SETU Waterford.

-3. The Institute reserves the right, at its sole discretion, to refuse to register a CAO or direct entry applicant where to do so might either (a) impact on the Institute’s obligation to maintain a positive learning environment and/or (b) on the Institute’s duty of care to others.
+3. The University reserves the right, at its sole discretion, to refuse to register a CAO or direct entry applicant where to do so might either (a) impact on the University's obligation to maintain a positive learning environment and/or (b) on the University's duty of care to others.

 4. Where an applicant is not permitted to register on a programme of study, that decision will be communicated to the applicant in writing.
 In those circumstances, the applicant will be afforded a right of response and an appeal to the President in accordance with established fair procedures.

-5. Where matters exist that might ultimately result in the Institute exercising its discretion to refuse to register an applicant on a programme of study, the prospective applicant is required to contact the [Registrar] for advice prior to applying to the Institute.
+5. Where matters exist that might ultimately result in the University exercising its discretion to refuse to register an applicant on a programme of study, the prospective applicant is required to contact the [VP Academic Affairs & Registry] for advice prior to applying to the University.

-6. An un-registered applicant is not entitled to avail of any of WIT's facilities and may not sit examinations.
+6. An un-registered applicant is not entitled to avail of any of SETU Waterford facilities and may not sit examinations.

 7. Fee payment alone does not constitute registration.